BFD-lang/BFD/README.md

 # 🚀 JetScript

+## 🚀 Built in 14 hours.
+For MVPs, Hackathons, and rebels.

 **The poetic, startup-native scripting language.**
 Build MVPs like never before.
 No toolchains, no ceremony — just flow.